magomimmo/modern-cljs/doc/tutorial-05.md

 debugging tools to be used in such a case, so we try troubleshooting with what we have in our hands.

-This means that the `validate-form` function is correctly called in the bREPL, but not by the `Login` button of the form.
+As we saw the `validate-form` function is correctly called in the bREPL, but not by the `Login` button of the form.
 Let's see if the bREPL may help us in investigating the problem we have.

 ```clj